-Grade 9 Year Credit 1 Est. Fee: \$6 Through lecture and laboratory investigations, students are introduced to the basic concepts of chemistry and physics.
+Through lecture and laboratory investigations, students are introduced to the basic concepts of chemistry and physics.
 Chemistry topics include the properties of matter, patterns in the periodic table of elements, and reactions of matter.
 During the physics overview, students will be introduced to dynamics (Newton's laws of motion and universal gravitation) through the study of speed, acceleration, force, and pressure.
 Students will discover the nature of waves and energy transfer through study of mechanical waves, light waves (electromagnetic radiation), and sound waves.
-In addition to the subject matter, students are trained in the techniques of the scientific method through assembling lab equipment, conducting investigations, collecting and analyzing data, and writing lab reports.
+In addition to the subject matter, students are trained in the techniques of the scientific method through assembling lab equipment, conducting investigations, collecting and analyzing data, present and justify conclusions.
 Applications of scientific reasoning to everyday life as well as techniques of measurement in qualitative and quantitative problem solving are applied throughout the course.
 Algebra is recommended as this course involves analytical problem solving and mathematical concepts including graphing.